Law Enforcement Support Office: Suspensions

 The DLA can suspend law enforcement agencies from the 1033 Program for failing to meet the program's standards and guidelines, including misuse or misplacement of transferred equipment.

 DLA public affairs chief Kenneth MacNevin stated in 2012 that "more than 30 Arizona police agencies have been suspended or terminated for failing to meet program standards and nine remain under suspension".
 One of them, the Maricopa County Sheriff's Office, was suspended after it failed to account for 20 of the 200 weapons it had received.
 The MCSO blamed the errors on outdated computers and tracking devices from when the weapons were transferred in the 1990s.
 According to Sheriff Joe Arpaio, the suspension did not affect the MCSO's acquisition of weaponry, as they could already afford them using anti-racketeering funding and confiscated narcotics proceeds.

 Law enforcement agencies in North Carolina were suspended from the 1033 Program for failing to account for some equipment transferred to them from the program.
 North Carolina officials stated that 3,303 out of the 4,227 pieces of equipment obtained through the program are tactical items including automatic weapons and military vehicles, and that the remainder is not used in combat and includes sleeping bags, containers, and generators.

 Fusion reported in August 2014 that a total of 184 state and local police departments had been suspended from the program for missing weapons and failure to comply with guidelines.
 Missing items included firearms and two Humvees.

 Investigative journalist Susan Katz Keating reported in October 2017 that certain elements of the program were restored despite the compliance issues.

+In 2017, the Government Accountability Office engaged in a sting purchase operation by creating a fake law enforcement agency website and using its name to obtain controlled military equipment from the 1033 program.